Turkey—and especially Istanbul—has been in the headlines lately, and not always for the best reasons. But I love Istanbul.

 When in Turkey, you have to go to the Turkish bath, also known as a hammam.
 I experienced hammam for the first time in Gedikpasa Hamami.
 It’s not a luxurious hammam, but more like an everyday hammam for locals.
 So if you want an authentic experience without a bunch of other tourists, head there.
 After the scrub, foam and wash, you’ll feel like a new person!

-9. Sunsets
+9. Beautiful Sunsets

-10. Beautiful Mosques
+10. Stunning Mosques Everywhere

-11. Budget-friendly
+11. Budget-Friendly

-12. History
+12. A City Full of History

-13. The Vibrant Nightlife
+13. A Vibrant Nightlife Scene

-14. Architecture
+14. Impressive Architecture

 15. Turkish Hospitality